OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Overview

-Common wisdom suggest to save as little sensitive data as possible on permanent local storage.
-However, in most practical scenarios, a least some types user-related data need to be stored.
-For example, asking the user to enter a highly complex password every time the app is started isn't a great idea from a usability perspective.
-As a result, most apps must locally cache some kind of session token.
-Other types of sensitive data, such as personally identifyable information, might also be saved if the particular scenario calls for it.
+As already mentioned many times in this guide, as little sensitive data as possible should be saved on permanent local storage.
+However, in most practical scenarios, a least some types user-related data needs to be stored.
 Fortunately, iOS offers secure storage APIs allow developers to make use of the crypto hardware available in every iOS device.
 Provided that these APIs are used correctly, key data and files can be secured using hardware-backed 256 bit AES encryption.

 ##### Data Protection API